 - Innovation and creativity are very good tools to bring to the table when a negotiation or a property transaction becomes complicated or frustrated.
 Property experience and local market knowledge will help you with the factors of innovation and creativity for working with your client.

 - Understand the property laws and legislation that impact any sale or leasing transaction.
-Understand the documentation that suits the property laws, the client, and the negotiation.
+Understand the documentation that suits the relevant and local property laws, the client, and the negotiation.
 When in doubt or with any difficult property deal, you may need a property experienced solicitor or attorney to help.

 So when you have property hurdles or challenges to move through, gather the right information around you and check all the facts before you proceed.
 Seek others to help you with the complexity of the deal and the documentation that can help you move ahead.